Good for the Earth: How to Make a Climate Victory Garden

 For many home gardeners, this is automatic.
 We use a shovel to dig.
 We use a rake to collect and remove autumn leaves.
 The reel mower – that mower with the helix of spiraled blades that a person pushes without using electricity or gasoline – is making a comeback.
 Many companies are manufacturing light, sharp, easy-to-use models.

-So, if you do rent or own a rototiller or leave blower, consider the CO2 (carbon dioxide, a greenhouse gas) that is put into the atmosphere when it runs and avoid using it every time you can.
+If you use a gas or battery-powered rototiller or leave blower, consider the CO2 (carbon dioxide, a greenhouse gas) that is put into the atmosphere when it runs.
+Yes, either the non-green power generation that charged the battery or the fossil fuel you are personally burning ends up in the atmosphere.

 8. Ditch the Chemicals